django-cms/django-cms/docs/getting_started/plugin_reference.rst

 Allows you to upload a file.
 A filetype icon will be assigned based on the file extension.

-For installation be sure you have the following in the :setting:`INSTALLED_APPS` setting in your project's ``settings.py`` file::
+For installation be sure you have the following in the :setting:`django:INSTALLED_APPS` setting in your project's ``settings.py`` file::

     INSTALLED_APPS = (